branlwyd/www/assets/pages/index.md

 Welcome to Branland!
 I'm Bran, and this is my personal website.
 I'm a Software Engineer living in Portland.
 My interests include mathematics, computer science, information security/privacy, and cryptography.
-I'm also into baking, fitness, video games, board games/TTRPGs, musical theater & opera, collecting tarot, coffee... and more.
+I'm also into baking, fitness, video games, board games/TTRPGs, musical theater & opera, tarot, art (especially occult & surreal), coffee... and more.

 ## Projects